gozer/aws-autoscaling-vertica/AWS-ElasticLoadBalancer-for-Vertica.md

 ## Monitoring

 From the [EC2 Dashboard](https://console.aws.amazon.com/ec2/), select the **Load Balancers** page (on the left), and then open the **Monitoring** tab to see charts showing connection counts, health check results, and more.
-Use the **Create Alarm** button on the top right to configure your custom alerts (for example, you may want to receive an SNS notification when nodes fail a health check, or when the number of connection requests exceeds your expected threshold).
+Use the **Create Alarm** button on the top right to configure your custom alerts (for example, you may want to receive an SNS email notification when nodes fail a health check, or when the number of connection requests exceeds your expected threshold).

 <img style="margin-left: 50px;" src="images/ELB-Monitoring-1.png" alt="ELB-Monitoring-1" width="500">

 ----

 *The use of AWS Elastic Load Balancing is not a formally tested or supported HP Vertica configuraton.
-Nevetheless, we hope you feel encouraged to experiment.
-See what works, and post your feedback and best practices back to the community.
+Nevetheless, we hope you feel encouraged to experiment, see what works, and post your feedback and best practices back to the community.
 Good luck!*